Loading...

 Don’t be afraid to seek support for children in your care if they display any signs that may be indicative of exam stress, as mentioned above.

-If you are concerned about them, knowing where to turn to next is important – rather than panicking (which could make them feel worse), by being armed with the knowledge of resources, you’re reassuring them that there’s support available while also helping destigmatise the idea of getting help for issues like exam stress.
+If you are concerned about them, knowing where to turn to next is important.
+Rather than panicking and possibly increasing their stress level, being armed with support services and helpful resources will reassure them there’s support available while also helping destigmatise asking for help.

 worried teenage girl on an iphone

+You also might need to be more lenient with screen time, as they will most likely need to use a device to study as well as part of their unwind time.
 Understand that their screens may be the escape they require, despite it appearing outwardly unproductive.
-Connecting through social media, watching Netflix, or playing a game may be the ‘off-time’ they need to keep them balanced and avoiding burn out.
+Connecting through social media, watching their favourite TV show or playing a game may be the ‘off-time’ they need to keep them balanced and avoiding burn out.

 4. Use Tech for Good

-Phones, laptops, and gaming consoles are a big part of young people’s daily lives – but in times of stress, they can become a force for good or for bad.
-Encourage healthy screen time habits (check our resources designed to help you with this link) to help the young person in your care avoid those staying-up-to-3am-watching-nonsense habits that will no doubt interfere with both their studying routine and their general health.
-However, don’t be tempted to outright ban their digital access; cutting them off from socialisation, entertainment and educational resources is likely to have the opposite affect than desired.
+Encourage healthy screen time habits to help the young person in your care avoid burning themselves out, whether it’s from studying or relaxing.
+However, don’t be tempted to outright ban their digital access – cutting them off from socialisation, entertainment and educational resources is likely to have the opposite effect than desired.

 mother and daughter her laptop sat on a bed